m-reza-rahman/jakartaee-docker/kubernetes-devops/README.md

 ## Prerequisites

-- You need to have a Kubernetes cluster with kubectl installed and configured to use your cluster.
+- You need to have a Kubernetes cluster configured.
 We used the Azure Kubernetes Service but you can use any Kubernetes capable platform such as Google or IBM Cloud.
 You can even run Kubernetes locally.
-- You need to have docker cli installed and you must be signed into your Docker Hub account.
-To create a Docker Hub account go to [https://hub.docker.com](https://hub.docker.com).
+- You need to have a Docker Hub account.
+- You need to have an Azure DevOps project.
+You can sign up for Azure DevOps for free [here](https://azure.microsoft.com/en-us/services/devops/).
+[Here](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project) are instructions on how to set up an Azure DevOps project.

 ## Deploy the Java EE Application and Postgres on Kubernetes
 * Open a terminal.
 Navigate to where you have this repository code in your file system.
 Navigate to the kubernetes-clustering/ directory.